Step-by-step advice on laying a simple deck

 Apply a protective treatment to any cut or recessed timber - be it deck boards, joists or posts - before assembling.

 This is applicable to all timber, including Walksure and Grassedeck boards.
-There's no need to sand or treat composite deck boards
+There's no need to sand or treat solid composite deck boards

 How to assemble your sub-frame

 The following instructions show you how to assemble a sub-frame.
-These steps are necessary for laying both timber and composite deck boards.
+These steps are necessary for laying both timber and solid composite deck boards.

 Even a small deck will be very heavy, so do build it on site and remember when measuring and cutting the outer joists, that the timbers will overlap at the corners.